 Do you want to improve your time management skills?

-Are you looking for a handful of time management tips to try out in your daily routine?
+Looking for a few time management ideas to test out in your daily routine?

 Do you give yourself adequate time to rest and relax during the day?
 Even if you think you might be an A+ break-taker, there may be some room for improvement.